-The Network of Ensemble Theaters (NET), in association with Columbia College of Chicago and the League of Chicago Theatres, presents the second event in our multi-year series of national symposia that brings together ensemble artists, practitioners, and educators.
-This event is livestreaming on the global, commons-based peer-produced HowlRound TV network at howlround.tv on May 20—22.
+The Network of Ensemble Theaters (NET), in association with Columbia College of Chicago and the League of Chicago Theatres, presented the second event in our multi-year series of national symposia that brings together ensemble artists, practitioners, and educators.
+This event is livestreamed from Chicago, Illinois on the global, commons-based peer-produced HowlRound TV network at howlround.tv on 20-22 May.
 In Twitter, use #howlround and follow @NETEnsembles.

 With growing interest in ensemble scholarship and pedagogy, and an increase in ensemble artists entering academia, today’s “next generation” artists benefit from earlier, more visible, and more frequent access and exposure to ensemble-based training.
 These opportunities are now offered through numerous universities, colleges, and community youth organizations (as well as directly through professional ensemble companies themselves).

-Monique Courcy, Facilitator, OntheBoards.tv; Digital Media Manager, On the Boards.
+(Right to Left): Monique Courcy, Facilitator, OntheBoards.tv; Digital Media Manager, On the Boards

 Adam Soch, Filmmaker, Archivist

 A conversation about documentation, archival strategies, and online resources.
 How is (and isn't) performance being conceptualized, produced, contextualized, and distributed across a range of platforms and media.
 What is the value for artists, educators, communities, and presenting organizations?
-Representatives from OntheBoards.tv, HowlRound, and BoomArts, as well as theater makers from Teatro Linea de Sombra and filmmaker/archivist Adam Soch will demonstrate and discuss approaches, resources currently available, and possibilities
+Representatives from OntheBoards.tv, HowlRound, and BoomArts, as well as theatremakers from Teatro Linea de Sombra and filmmaker/archivist Adam Soch will demonstrate and discuss approaches, resources currently available, and possibilities.